apache/kyuubi/docs/deployment/high_availability_guide.md

 Name|Default|Description
 ---|---|---
 spark.kyuubi.<br />ha.enabled|false|Whether KyuubiServer supports dynamic service discovery for its clients.
 To support this, each instance of KyuubiServer currently uses ZooKeeper to register itself, when it is brought up.
-JDBC/ODBC clients should use the ZooKeeper ensemble: spark.kyuubi.ha.zk.quorum in their connection string. spark.kyuubi.<br />ha.mode|load-balance|High availability mode, one is load-balance which is used by default, another is failover as master-slave mode. spark.kyuubi.<br />ha.zk.quorum|none|Comma separated list of ZooKeeper servers to talk to, when KyuubiServer supports service discovery via Zookeeper. spark.kyuubi.<br />ha.zk.namespace|kyuubiserver|The parent node in ZooKeeper used by KyuubiServer when supporting dynamic service discovery. spark.kyuubi.<br />ha.zk.client.port|2181|The port of ZooKeeper servers to talk to.
-If the list of Zookeeper servers specified in spark.kyuubi.zookeeper.quorum does not contain port numbers, this value is used. spark.kyuubi.<br />ha.zk.session.timeout|1,200,000|ZooKeeper client's session timeout (in milliseconds).
-The client is disconnected, and as a result, all locks released, if a heartbeat is not sent in the timeout. spark.kyuubi.<br />ha.zk.connection.basesleeptime|1,000|Initial amount of time (in milliseconds) to wait between retries when connecting to the ZooKeeper server when using ExponentialBackoffRetry policy. spark.kyuubi.<br />ha.zk.connection.max.retries|3|Max retry times for connecting to the zk server
+JDBC/ODBC clients should use the ZooKeeper ensemble: spark.kyuubi.ha.zookeeper.quorum in their connection string. spark.kyuubi.<br />ha.mode|load-balance|High availability mode, one is load-balance which is used by default, another is failover as master-slave mode. spark.kyuubi.<br />ha.zookeeper.quorum|none|Comma separated list of ZooKeeper servers to talk to, when KyuubiServer supports service discovery via Zookeeper. spark.kyuubi.<br />ha.zookeeper.namespace|kyuubiserver|The parent node in ZooKeeper used by KyuubiServer when supporting dynamic service discovery. spark.kyuubi.<br />ha.zookeeper.client.port|2181|The port of ZooKeeper servers to talk to.
+If the list of Zookeeper servers specified in spark.kyuubi.zookeeper.quorum does not contain port numbers, this value is used. spark.kyuubi.<br />ha.zookeeper.session.timeout|1,200,000|ZooKeeper client's session timeout (in milliseconds).
+The client is disconnected, and as a result, all locks released, if a heartbeat is not sent in the timeout. spark.kyuubi.<br />ha.zookeeper.connection.basesleeptime|1,000|Initial amount of time (in milliseconds) to wait between retries when connecting to the ZooKeeper server when using ExponentialBackoffRetry policy. spark.kyuubi.<br />ha.zookeeper.connection.max.retries|3|Max retry times for connecting to the zk server

 ## Additional Documentations
 [Building Kyuubi](https://yaooqinn.github.io/kyuubi/docs/building.html)